tbreuss/mithril-by-examples/examples/component-pojo-add-item.md

 layout: layouts/example.html
 ---

-Component state example using plain old JavaScript object (POJO).
+This is an example how to use component state with plain old JavaScript objects (POJO).
+State can be accessed via the vnode.state property, which is available to all lifecycle methods as well as the view method of a component.

 ## JavaScript